On the convergence analysis of the decentralized projected gradient descent method: Introduction

 \section{Introduction}

 Let us consider a multi-agent system with $n$ agents that form a connected network and cooperatively solve the following constrained optimization problem:

-where $f_i : \Omega \rightarrow \mathbb{R}$ is a local cost function only known to agent $i\in \mathcal{V}=\{1,2,\cdots,m\}$, and $\Omega\subset\mathbb{R}^d$ denotes a common convex closed set.
-This problem arises in many applications like engineering problems \cite{BCM, CYRC}, signal processing \cite{Boyd Gossip, QT} and machine learning problems \cite{BCN, FCG, RB}.
-We consider the decentralized projected gradient (DPG) algorithm \cite{NO1, RNV} given by
+where $f_i : \Omega \rightarrow \mathbb{R}$ is a local cost function only known to agent $i\in \mathcal{V}=\{1,2,\cdots,n\}$, and $\Omega\subset\mathbb{R}^d$ denotes a common convex closed set.
+This problem arises in many applications like engineering problems \cite{BCM, CYRC}, signal processing \cite{Boyd_Gossip, QT} and machine learning problems \cite{BCN, FCG, RB}.
+The works \cite{NO1, RNV} introduced the Decentralized Projected Gradient (DPG) algorithm for solving the problem \eqref{problem}, and various other algorithms have appeared for the problem \eqref{problem} such as the double averaging algorithm \cite{SBP}, the frank-wolfe type algorithm \cite{WLSM}, the primal-dual algorithm \cite{LCF}, and gradient-tracking type algorithm \cite{DMDT}.
+We also refer to \cite{RG} where the projected gradient method is utilized to solve the problem \eqref{problem} in a different way.

+In this work, we are concerned with the convergence property of the DPG algorithm described as follows: